MatthieuNougaret/P-wave-earthquake-localisation-toy-box/README.md

 In both case, the recorded best event and linked RMSE will came from box centers around which the zoom will occur.

+### Monte-Carlo one pass:
+This solver compute a large set of random samples and score them.

+It does not make any iteration but only one pass.

+It can sample the defined search space with two methods:
+1. Uniform: sample each dimension uniformly,
+2. Perturbated grid: sample with equal distance every dimention with full combinaison.
+Total number of samples can be lower to asked to respect the equal number of sampling per dimension.

+### Evolutionary:
+This solver uses a evolutinary algorithm to search for the earthquake hypocenter and origin time.
+This implementation use elitist selection strategy.
+The population is reconstructed using: survivors of the previous generation, cross-over between all survivors, 3 mutating childrens per survivors and new random samples are used to keep population size stable.

+Cross-over are done with full combinaison per couples to avoid values losses.

+The mutated childs use CMA-ES (Covariance Matrix Adaptation Evolution Strategy) with Cholesky decomposition.
+Covaraince matrix is kept positive and defined with the diagonal being $max(value^i_i, 1\times 10^{-16})$.

+The samples are constrained to stay below the air (Z $\leq$ 0) through a penalty: $score = score \times 10$ if $Z > 0$.

+An early stoping is raised when RMSE is lower than $1 \times 10^{-8}$ or when the decreasing rate is to slow.

 ### Solver to add in order:
 1. Monte-Carlo poisson disc sampling;
 2. Particule Swarm optimization solver;